 Omaha Public Library (OPL) provides access to a broad range of information resources, including those available through the Internet.
 Use of the Internet at Omaha Public Library is a privilege not a right.
 Internet service is available as part of our mission to offer a broadly defined program of informational, educational, recreational and cultural enrichment opportunities for residents of Omaha and the greater Douglas County region.
 The Internet is a largely unregulated medium of information and communication.
 Omaha Public Library does not monitor information provided through the Internet.
 Information on the Internet is not necessarily current, accurate or complete.
 While much valuable information is available, some may be considered by local community standards to be obscene, offensive, or harmful (especially to minor children) as defined by applicable state and/or federal laws.
 Omaha Public Library must attempt to balance the desire for free unrestricted access to varying informational sources against the need to avoid material that may be harmful to minors or that violates community standards as defined by applicable state law and/or is obscene.
 For purposes of this policy, minors are defined to include all individuals under the age of 19.

 Omaha Public Library has deemed that it is appropriate and necessary to install software that will limit a minor’s exposure to some Internet materials.
 To the extent possible, the software will be used to block Internet sites that could be offensive and harmful to minors.
 However, it must be noted that filtering software may not block all information that may be harmful to minors, as well as visual depictions of materials deemed obscene or child pornography.
 In addition, filtering software may block content that is deemed appropriate.
 Patrons can submit a request to have sites unblocked.
 Omaha Public Library will review requests submitted.
 Any patron over the age of 19 who wishes to have access to an unfiltered computer must submit a request, and to the extent practical, staff will disable filtering only for bona fide research or other lawful purposes.
-Please note that our wireless access is not filtered except at the Saddlebrook Branch.

 The Omaha Public Library provides computer access to minors, including filtered access to the Internet and software to support academic achievement.
 Omaha Public Library participates in the federal funding Erate program – a program that makes certain communications technology more affordable for eligible schools and libraries and therefore complies to the requirements set forth by Children’s Internet Protection Act (CIPA).